American exceptionalism: Double standards

 U.S. historians like Thomas Bender "try and put an end to the recent revival of American exceptionalism, a defect he esteems to be inherited from the Cold War."
 Gary W. Reichard and Ted Dickson argue "how the development of the United States has always depended on its transactions with other nations for commodities, cultural values and populations."
 Roger Cohen asks, "How exceptional can you be when every major problem you face, from terrorism to nuclear proliferation to gas prices, requires joint action?"
 Harold Koh distinguishes "distinctive rights, different labels, the 'flying buttress' mentality, and double standards. (...)
 [T]he fourth face—double standards—presents the most dangerous and destructive form of American exceptionalism."
 Godfrey Hodgson also concludes that "the U.S. national myth is dangerous".
 Samantha Power asserts that "we're neither the shining example, nor even competent meddlers.
 It's going to take a generation or so to reclaim American exceptionalism."

 Some scholars and commentators argue that American exceptionalism promotes a system of double standards.
 The U.S. is perceived to reserve for itself a set of rights and privileges that it denies to other nations, often citing moral or historical uniqueness.
-Historian Thomas Bender has argued that such a worldview undermines America's ability to integrate itself into a multipolar world and contributes to a distorted self-perception.
+Bender has argued that such a worldview undermines America's ability to integrate itself into a multipolar world and contributes to a distorted self-perception.

 Inconsistent support for democracy

 After the abolition of slavery, the federal government ignored the requirements of the Equal Protection Clause with respect to African-Americans during the Jim Crow era, and with respect to women's suffrage until the Nineteenth Amendment to the United States Constitution in 1920.
-Though the Guarantee Clause gives Congress the responsibility to ensure a republican form of government in the states, successful white supremacist coups in local governments were tolerated in the Election riot of 1874 and Wilmington Insurrection of 1898.
+Though the Guarantee Clause gives Congress the responsibility to ensure a republican form of government in the states, successful white supremacist coups in local governments were tolerated in the Election Massacre of 1874 and Wilmington massacre.
 (Many other coup attempts were successfully suppressed.)

 The United States military, diplomats, intelligence agencies, and foreign aid have been used to protect democratic regimes in many countries, including many Allies of World War II, First World democracies during the Cold War, and Israel.
 In its regime change activities, it has also brought democracy to many countries, sometimes by force.
-These include the governments and protectorates created in areas defeated in World War I, World War II, and the 2003 Iraq War.
+These include the governments and protectorates created in areas defeated in World War I, World War II, and the Iraq War.
 The United States has also supported the overthrow of democratically elected governments in pursuit of other objectives, typically economic and anti-communist.
-These include the 1913 Mexican coup (against the orders of the President; see United States involvement in the Mexican Revolution), the 1941 coup deposing Arnulfo Arias to secure the Panama Canal, the 1953 Iranian coup d'état, the 1954 Guatemalan coup d'état, the 1960 overthrow of Patrice Lumumba in the Democratic Republic of Congo, and the 1964 Brazilian coup d'état.
+These include the 1913 Mexican coup (against the orders of the president; see United States involvement in the Mexican Revolution), the 1941 coup deposing Arnulfo Arias to secure the Panama Canal, the 1953 Iranian coup d'état, the 1954 Guatemalan coup d'état, the 1960 overthrow of Patrice Lumumba in the Democratic Republic of Congo, and the 1964 Brazilian coup d'état.
 The United States reversed its previous support for a military junta and restored democracy to Haiti with Operation Uphold Democracy in 1994–95.